SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 # 6. Select patches

 The manager now automatically select patches for first time users.
-Go to the next section IF you are patching for the first time.
+Skip to the next section IF you are patching for the first time.

 !!!danger
 Changing the default patches may break things.
 It is NOT recommended for first time users to change the default selection.
 !!!

 !!!
-You may want to check if `custom branding` patch is ENABLED.
+You may want to check if the `Custom branding` patch is ENABLED.
 Enable it if you want a different icon and app name than stock YouTube one.
-_This is moved to non-default patch since patch version `2.188.0`._
+_This became a non-default patch since patch version `2.188.0`._
 !!!

 !!!
 If you WANT to change the default selection, turn on the option at ReVanced Manager settings > Enable changing selection.
-It is right below "Auto update patches" option.
+It is in the "Advanced" section of the settings.
 !!!

 ==- Last time I patched un-successfully / Re-patching / not patching for the first time